South Korea: Wildfire triggers mass evacuation | DW | 05.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A wildfire in an eastern coastal area of South Korea has forced the evacuation of some 6,000 people.
+A wildfire in an eastern coastal area of South Korea has forced the evacuation of moret than 6,000 people.
 The blaze temporarily threatened a nuclear power station, with the president issuing an alarm.

 There were no immediate reports of injuries or deaths.